droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 &nbsp;

 ## Assignment
-To demonstrate to me that you have joined the course Team please go to the "Initial Message" channel and start a new conversation where you either ask me a questions (about anything ... class-related, me, Northland, life) or tell me something about you (anything ... where you are from, your favorite fish, your favorite meal).
+To demonstrate to me that you have joined the course Team please go to the "Initial Message" channel and start a new conversation where you either ask me a question (about anything ... class, me, Northland, life) or tell me something about you (anything ... e.g., where you are from, your favorite fish, your favorite meal).